Susros/NUesc/server/README.md

 PORT=8080
 ```

-The default for port is 8080.
+The default port is 8080.

 Then, run the server: